-Maple Leaf Candy is a classic, authentic candy made with just two ingredients!
-It doesn't get much simpler--or sweeter--than this.
+Maple leaf candy is a classic, authentic candy made with just two ingredients: maple syrup and butter.
+It doesn't get much simpler—or sweeter—than this.
 Maple syrup is boiled, mixed with just a bit of butter, and then molded into beautiful leaf-shaped candies.
-This candy is a classic in New England and Canada, and for good reason-- It is the essence of the pure taste of maple syrup!
+This candy is a classic in New England and Canada, and for good reason—it is the essence of the pure taste of maple syrup!

-I poured the maple candy into leaf molds to emphasize the autumn theme, but they do not necessarily have to be molded.
-If you prefer, you can pour them in a cookie sheet or pan lined with foil, and then cut them into squares once they are set.
+The traditional shape of this maple candy is a maple leaf (there are molds available), but this candy does not necessarily have to be molded.
+If you prefer, you can pour the mixture onto a cookie sheet or pan lined with foil, and then cut it into squares once it's set.

 - 2 cups maple syrup (real, not imitation)

-1. If you are using candy molds, prepare them by sraying them lightly with nonstick cooking spray, then taking a paper towel and wiping most of the spray off--you want just a very thin coating of nonstick spray on the inside.
+- If you are using candy molds, prepare by spraying them lightly with nonstick cooking spray, then taking a paper towel and wiping most of the spray off—you want just a very thin coating of nonstick spray on the inside.
 Also be sure that you are using heat-safe candy molds and not just plastic molds intended for chocolate.

-4. Continue to cook the candy until it reaches 240 degrees Fahrenheit on the candy thermometer (soft-ball stage) and remove from the heat.
+- Continue to cook the candy until it reaches 240 F on the candy thermometer (soft-ball stage) and remove from the heat.

-5. Allow to cool for 2-3 minutes, then stir the candy vigorously with a wooden spoon until it thickens, lightens in color and turns opaque, which should take about 3-5 minutes.
-Stop stirring once it reaches this point, because if you continue to stir, it will start to set in the pan and be difficult to pour into the molds.
+- Allow to cool for 2 to 3 minutes, then stir the candy vigorously with a wooden spoon until it thickens, lightens in color, and turns opaque, which should take about 3 to 5 minutes.
+Stop stirring once it reaches this point because if you continue to stir, it will start to set in the pan and be difficult to pour into the molds.

-7. Once the candy is poured, it will start to set quickly.
-Let it sit at room temperature for a bout 10 minutes, then it should be ready to pop out of the molds.
-Store Maple Leaf Candy in an airtight container at room temperature for up to two weeks.
+- Once the candy is poured, it will start to set quickly.
+Let it sit at room temperature for about 10 minutes, and then it should be ready to pop out of the molds.
+Store maple leaf candy in an airtight container at room temperature for up to two weeks.